gov-cy/dsf-prototype/README.md

 ,{
     "type": "text",
     "subtype":"primary" //i.e. primary or secondaty
-    "label": {"en":"label", "el":"Επιγραφή"}, //label
+    "hint": "This is a hint", //hint for the entire input "label": {"en":"label", "el":"Επιγραφή"}, //label
     "id" : "button1", //OPTIONAL, useful if you are adding an event "classes": ["govcy-bg-danger","govcy-text-white"] //OPTIONAL add CSS classes to an element